Sustainability at Parkland

 Regulatory Compliance

 The Joint Commission is a national agency that accredits more than 22,000 US health care organizations and programs to ensure quality healthcare for patients, prevent harm, and improve patient advocacy.
-TJC has signed the Health & Human Services Health Sector Climate Pledge to, among other commitments, reduce emissions by 50% by 2030 and achieve net-zero by 2050.
-They’ve also made climate a top 3 strategic organizational priority and released a Sustainable Healthcare Certification in January 2023.
+TJC has signed the Health & Human Services Health Sector Climate Pledge to reduce emissions by 50% by 2030 and achieve net-zero by 2050.

 The State Energy Conservation Office (SECO) adopts energy codes for single-family residential, commercial, and state-funded buildings in Texas.
 They require 5% annual electricity reduction goals for public entities such as Parkland.
-Through an energy management system, Parkland’s yearly electricity use has already been reduced by 16% in 2023.
+Through an energy management system, Parkland’s yearly electricity use was reduced by 16% in 2023.

 Decarbonizing Operations